cozzini/hpc-tn/runhpl/readme.rst

-Benchmark C3E cluster using HPL and HPCG
+Benchmark HPC-TN cluster using HPL and HPCG
 =====================================